TheVillageGuy/RimMonitor-Work-Tab/README.md

 RimMonitor API integration

 The Work Tab does not expose RimWorld state directly to the UI.
-Instead, it publishes a consolidated snapshot that is consumed by both the in-game tab and the web interface.
+Instead, it publishes a consolidated snapshot that is consumed by the web interface.

+This mod does not yet use the data published by RimMonitor, but next versions will.

 The integration follows these principles: